typrint/typrint/README.md

 # TyPrint

-Your Ultimate CMS, Fast and Powerful.
+Your Ultimate CMS, Modern, Fast and Powerful.

 ## What is TyPrint?